 Cat paw fungus isn’t something that anybody likes to think about, but it does occur.
 This is usually a result of Pododermatitis, a condition that causes inflammation in a cat’s feet and paws.

 You’ll need the help of a vet if your cat has Pododermatitis.
-However, as PetMD explains, it’s often treated with a minimum of fuss.
+However, it’s often treated with a minimum of fuss.
 A single course of antibiotics usually does the trick.

 If you notice an issue with your cat’s paw pads, take fast action.
 The problem will only get worse.
 There’s no need to rush to the vet unless your cat is in visible discomfort, though.